teoriachaosu/auto_telnet_tool/README.md

 The router output and operations performed are logged to session_log.txt If there's no log file in the app directory, it will be created on the first run.
-The log file present is a result of running the exe file with the default contents.
+The default log file is a result of running the exe file with the default contents.

 The app was developed and tested on ASUS routers RT-N66U, RT-AC52U_B1.
 There's no guarantee it will work with routers of other vendors.